William Hamling (publisher): Early writing career

 On his return to Chicago, Hamling resumed writing and selling fiction.
 He wrote various forms of fiction, including science fiction, westerns, mysteries, and detective and adventure stories.
 Many of these were published in Chicago-based Ziff-Davis Publishing Company magazines such as Amazing Stories, Fantastic Adventures, Mammoth Western, South Sea Stories.
 In January 1946, Hamling became an assistant editor at Ziff-Davis.
 During his five years with Ziff-Davis he eventually became managing editor of the company's fiction magazines.

 While Hamling was with the Ziff-Davis Publishing Company he met a man named Leroy Yerxa, from whom he purchased on behalf of the company fiction material which Yerxa wrote on assignment.
 Yerxa's wife Frances also wrote for the company.
 Her writing was more in the factual areas, articles on various fields of science.
 Leroy died in 1946.
 In 1948 Hamling married Frances.

 Frances was born in Eaton Rapids, Michigan.
 She had four children from her previous marriage.
-The Hamling's had two more children.
+The Hamlings had two more children.

 In the 1940s Hamling saw his first novels published.
 His Shadow of the Sphinx is a horror novel about an ancient Egyptian sorceress.
 First published during the 1940s in Fantastic Adventures, it was described by Lin Carter as "the best story of its kind I read in many a moon.
 The character of Zaleikka was done to perfection.
 This is the type of yarn we have all too few of nowadays."